Crypto137/MHServerEmu/docs/Index.md

 - [ClientLaunchParameters.md](./ClientLaunchParameters.md) - lists various launch parameters that you can use when running the client (such as enabling verbose logging).

+- [Constants.md](./Constants.md) - lists various constants used by the client.

 For specific topics see these:

 - [ClientConfig.md](./ClientConfig.md) - ClientConfig.xml file structure.